weaveworks/progressive-delivery/README.md

 # progressive-delivery
 This repository contains the progressive delivery API handlers that Weave GitOps Enterprise serves.

+## Local development environment

+To install all dependencies use `make dependencies`.

 ## Start dev server

 Use Tilt to deploy the dev-server on the cluster: